SHTOOLS/SHTOOLS/docs/pages/mydoc/faq.md

 If you are using the Fortran version of SHTOOLS, the output is typically in the form of an ASCII or binary raster file.
 These can be read by any standard graphics package, such as the free unix-based command line software [GMT](https://www.generic-mapping-tools.org/).

-If you are using the Python version of SHTOOLS, the classes for working with spherical harmonic coefficients and grids contain methods for making publication quality graphics that make use of the `matplotlib` package.
+If you are using the Python version of SHTOOLS, the classes for working with spherical harmonic coefficients and grids contain methods for making publication quality graphics that make use of the `matplotlib` and `pygmt` packages.

 ## Who maintains SHTOOLS?